COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 ## Core Concepts

-There are several concepts within SOARCA that might be important to know.
+Several concepts within SOARCA might be important to know.

-### Coarse of Action
+### Course of Action

 A course of action (CoA) refers to a planned sequence of steps or activities taken to achieve a specific cyber security goal.
 These steps are often collected into "playbooks".
 Usually in the form of prose in PDFs, internal wikis, or even scattered throughout emails.